syncfusion-content/blazor-docs/blazor/diagram/umldiagram.md

 | StructuredNode | ![StructuredNode](images/StructuredNode.png) |
 | Note           | ![Note](images/Note.png)           |

-The following code illustrates how to create a UmlActivity shapes.
+The following code illustrates how to create a UMLActivity shapes.

 ```cshtml
 @using Syncfusion.Blazor.Diagrams